 If you are experiencing breakouts on your cheeks, Dr. Engelman says that it could be due to allergies, pollution and cell buildup.
 She suggests using deep cleansing masks to help control excess oil and rid the skin’s surface of dead skin cells and other impurities that may cause breakouts.
 You’ll also want to keep the items that touch your cheeks (like your makeup brushes, pillowcases and cleansing brushes) as clean as possible.
 Dirty brushes are a breeding ground for blemish-causing bacteria, so cleaning them is truly non-negotiable.

-Breakouts on Your Jaw
+Area #2: Breakouts on Your Jaw

-Breakouts on Your T-Zone
+Area #3: Breakouts on Your T-Zone

-Breakouts Around Your Mouth
+Area #4: Breakouts Around Your Mouth

 Breaking out around your mouth can be linked to the same culprit as your T-zone: your diet.
 Only this may be a more topical matter.
 Residue from foods that are high in acid can leave the skin around the mouth, especially the corners, feeling irritated and may cause redness or swelling.
 If this is something you experience often, you may want to start carrying facial wipes in your purse and give the skin around your mouth a good cleanse after you chow down.

-Breakouts on Your Hairline
+Area #5: Breakouts on Your Hairline

 Breakouts around your hairline can often be linked to your hair products and these breakouts can occur in a number of different ways.
 If you’re the kind of person who messes with their hair often, chances are you are coming in contact with the skin on your hairline and essentially exposing that skin to a product that should remain on your strands.
 You can prevent these breakouts by washing your hands after applying hair products or playing with your hair, and paying close attention to your hairline when you cleanse your skin at the end of the day.

-The Best Products to Target Acne
+The Best Acne and Breakout Products

 Acne might not be the only skin concern you’re dealing with.
 Are you looking to target signs of skin aging, dryness, a dulled complexion?
 The good news is you can address acne plus your additional concerns all at once.
 Below, we’re sharing our favorite acne-fighting products that do more than just combat blemishes.